bpleines/compute-video-demo-ansible/README.md

 Google Compute Variables
 --------------
 Relevant Google Compute variables are now limited the scope of a role that requires them.
-Because the authentication variables need to be globally available across roles, it makes sense to have them there.
+Because the authentication variables need to be globally available across roles, it makes sense to have them in group_vars/all.
 ```
 # Google Compute Engine required authentication global variables
 project_id: <project_id>